Cynthia Weil: Tribute to the Iconic Songwriter and Her Timeless Music Legacy

 Weil, who was best known for writing songs with husband Barry Mann, died Thursday night.

-Their daughter, psychotherapist Dr. Jenn Mann, told TMZ, “My mother, Cynthia Weil, was the best mother, grandmother and wife our family could have asked for.
+Their daughter, psychotherapist Dr. Jenn Mann, told TMZ, “My mother, Cynthia Weil, was the best mother, grandmother and wife our family might have asked for.
 She was my best friend, my confidante and a trailblazer for women in music.”

 Mann, who has been married to Weil for nearly 62 years, added: “I’m a lucky man.
 I had a two for one, my wife and one of the greatest songwriters in the world.”